dyanikoglu/source-sdk-bullet-physics/README.md

 ## About

 The repository is based on https://github.com/DrChat/Gmod-vphysics.
+It's not forked because of having whole Bullet SDK pushed into same repository to keep this repository crisp & clear.
 Major changes on this implementation are;

 - Updated version of Bullet SDK.
 The base repositry had an ancient version of Bullet with lots of deprecated stuff being used.
 - Utilized new multithreaded modules of Bullet